-Few days ago I found an interesting tweet: the posted code runs faster on Java, rather than Go.
+A few days ago I found an interesting tweet: the posted code runs faster on Java, rather than on Go.

 Quite interesting, right?
-So I asked ChatGPT to convert the code to Rust and see if it perform any better:
+So I asked ChatGPT to convert the code to Rust and see if it performs any better:

 use std::time::Instant;